howonlee/mlp_gradient_histograms/readme.md

 A really fun thing is that using a threshhold instead of sampling from the ensemblesort of replicates the degree multiplicity problem Leskovec et al mentions in their original SKG work, I think.

 This is BSD-licensed, made by NP Rougier, edited by Howon Lee.
-Thanks to Jeff Shrager for helping me poking at it.
+Thanks to Jeff Shrager for helping me poke at it.

 I'm working on seeing if a similar thing holds for the gradient approximations contrastive divergence gives you in an RBM.